kostrykin/blas-benchmark/README.md

 python -m benchmark.cli --run
 ```

-Or only update the results:
+Or only update the reports:
 ```
 python -m benchmark.cli
 ```